Please read our product description to make sure you know what you’re gettin’ your legs into…

 - Waistband: 200gsm 79% Recycled Polyester / 21% Spandex

-- What it does: supports muscles, wicks sweat, prevents odor, UPF 50+ protection and dries quickly
+- What it does: supports muscles, wicks sweat, prevents odour, UPF 50+ protection and dry quickly

 - How it looks: matte-glossy, like a pearl